SunnyTrashpanda/FPROG_WordCount/README.md

 ### Step three
--press "enter" and review the printed results
+- press "enter" and review the printed results